naevtamarkus/homeassistant-statistics-cli/README.md

    python cli_ha_statistics.py export sensor.energy_consumption --after "2025-04-01" --before "2025-04-30" > energy.csv
    ```

+2. Beware that, depending on the time range, your CSV file may contain entries for both `statistics` and `statistics_short_term` tables.
+You might want to ignore or remove data from the `statistics_short_term` if you're only interested in long-term statistics.

-2. In Excel/spreadsheet software:
+3. In Excel/spreadsheet software:
    - Identify missing time periods
    - Add new rows without IDs (leave ID field empty)
    - Set appropriate timestamps and values
    - Save the CSV

-3. Preview and import the fixed data:
+4. Preview and import the fixed data:
    ```bash
    python cli_ha_statistics.py import energy.csv --dry-run
    python cli_ha_statistics.py import energy.csv